HOW TO GROW GIANT ONIONS

 Feeding, this is quite a talking point with keen gardeners.
 On established onion beds feeding is not necessary, in fact harm is done by feeding on such beds making the onions very soft with poor keeping qualities.
 If feeding is to be done this is best done early in the season and never after the end of June, nitrate of soda at the rate of one teaspoon per gallon (4.5L) of water to one square yard can be used as a feed.

-When to harvest, here again much has been written on this subject, we have done many experiments into this and have found that best results for good store onions is to pull while still a little growth in the tops.
-This will be from mid August onwards but before second week in September.
 For the show bench allow approximately ten days before the show day for the preparation.
 For kitchen or show take the top off approximately 6in (15cm) above the bulb, cut off the root and any split off decayed skin, wipe the bulbs with a soft damp cloth to remove any soil.
 Place the onions on a bench in a greenhouse or shed with plenty of ventilation and sunlight.
 For kitchen use leave on the bench for approximately two weeks to dry, then store in boxes, or string bags in a frost free, cool and dry area.

 Exhibitors will, after seven days from harvesting, be able to bend the top of the onion over, this can be secured with a rubber band or raffia.